OSGeoLabBp/tutorials/english/data_processing/lessons/lidar_section.rst

 Python solution using numpy (np_slide.py)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using numpy the code becames shorter but uses more memory.
+Using numpy the code becomes shorter but uses more memory.
 It loads the whole
 point cloud into the memory.

 .. code:: python